The Blog - Perception Academy

 Would you like to become a better decision maker?
 If yes, you’re really going to enjoy this quick tip I learned to step out of any fear, fatigue or stress and gain a larger perspective.
 I learned this from Michael Hall, Ph.D. who took this from the book Decisive: How […]

-The FREE model of Authentic Persuasion [NLP]
+The F.R.E.E.
+Framework for Authentic Persuasion [NLP]

 How Good are You at Giving Feedback?